hozaifa1/Django_Project/README.md

 The authentication is handled by the Django authentication system.
 You can modify the authentication system to add new functionality or change the behavior of the application.
 10. Database:
 The database is a PostgreSQL database.
 You can modify the database to change the schema or add new tables.

+A more detailed description of the syntax used is on the documentation.txt file

 Conclusion:
 This documentation provides an overview of the Django-Python discussion forum project, its requirements, installation instructions, and details of the syntax in the backend and frontend.
 You can modify the project by modifying the URLs, views, models, templates, static files, forms, middleware, settings, authentication system, and database to add new functionality or change the behavior of the application.